cockroachdb/apd/README.md

 # apd

 apd is an arbitrary-precision decimal package for Go.

+## **WARNING**

+This library should not be used in production.
+It is under development, may change, and is not tested in a real environment.

 ## Documentation